-When we’re talking about recording studio door construction techniques we’re really taking about barrier technology.
+When we’re talking about recording studio door construction techniques we’re really talking about barrier technology.
 We want to keep the sounds made in the room, inside the room.
 We want to keep the sounds that are made by sources outside the room, outside where they belong.
 We don’t want them in the room.
 Stay out!
+We have updated this blog on 12/8/19 to reflect new changes in the science and technology.

 Air Test With High Pressure